FreeOurKnowledge/website/joinus.md

 title: Join Us
 ---

+There are many ways you can get involved with the project, beyond pledging to campaigns and sharing them with your friends and colleagues:

+*Join our [mailing list](http://eepurl.com/dFVBVz)* to stay informed as we develop the project.

+*Follow us on [Twitter](https://twitter.com/projectfok) and [Facebook](https://www.facebook.com/projectFOK/)*

-There are multiple ways you can get involved with the project, beyond pledging to campaigns and sharing them with your friends and colleagues.
-New campaigns are currently being developed on our [Github repository](https://github.com/FreeOurKnowledge/community/issues).
-If you see something there that you're interested in, please add any feedback you might have and a 'thumbs up' to show which campaigns are likely to get traction.
-Or, if you have an idea for a campaign that hasn't been proposed, feel free to propose it by [opening a new issue](https://github.com/FreeOurKnowledge/community/issues/new/choose).
+*Develop new campaigns*.
+You can propose new campaigns on our [Github repository](https://github.com/FreeOurKnowledge/website/issues?q=is%3Aopen+is%3Aissue+label%3Adraft-campaign) by [opening a new issue](https://github.com/FreeOurKnowledge/community/issues/new/choose), or if you see a proposal that you're interested in, add any feedback you might have and a 'thumbs up' to show which campaigns are likely to get traction.
+Once we see that proposed campaigns have a  Or, if you have an idea for a campaign that hasn't been proposed, feel free to propose it by .

-Here are some other ways you can contribute:

 *Donate/share our crowdfunding campaign*.
 We are a researcher-driven initiative and currently 100% self-funded.
 If you can afford a few dollars to sponsor our platform development, or would be willing to share to your networks, please do so [here](https://www.gofundme.com/f/rpjkz-test).

-*Ambassadors*.
+*Become an ambassador*.
 We're looking for people who can help spread the word to friends and colleagues within their institutions and research fields (e.g. via presentations, social media, and casual discussions).

 *Communications and marketing*.
 We're looking for skilled communicator/s who can help spread the word about this project (e.g. via social media, blogs, articles, and advertising).